 Imagine you are considering the purchase of a new car that gets 40 miles to the gallon... when you learn about a similarly priced high performance alternative that is far better built, looks great, and runs 200 to 400 miles to the gallon, depending on your driving habits.
 It uses some German parts and a lot of German technology, but it is mostly a domestic product.
 Oh, and another thing; the maintenance is a whole new game.
 Just keep the air filter clean, maybe change out a fan belt every decade or so.
 Interested?

 I'm pretty sure you would be.
-Even Read More →
+Even without thinking about what w Read More →

 What Breed of Architect is for You?

 Pretty much by definition, embarking on a search for any professional to place your trust in is likely to be a little worrisome.
 The prospect of selecting and hiring an architect can be something of a challenge, for any number of reasons.
 On the chance you may be in this situation, or know someone who is, I would like to share some insider knowledge that might help to narrow things down a bit.